 Feeling different from colleagues can result in limited opportunities and downsized aspirations, new Catalyst report finds.

-NEW YORK (January 16, 2014)—What happens when employees feel like “others” at work, and sense that they don’t really belong?
-Catalyst’s new report, Feeling Different: Being the "Other" in US Workplaces, shows that feeling different from co-workers—whether because of gender, race/ethnicity, or nationality—can not only make employees feel isolated and excluded, but can impact their career advancement and ultimately their aspirations.
+NEW YORK (January 16, 2014)—What happens when employees feel like “others” at work, and have the sense that they don’t really belong?
+Catalyst’s new report, Feeling Different: Being the “Other” in US Workplaces, shows that feeling different from co-workers—whether because of gender, race/ethnicity, or nationality—can not only make employees feel isolated and excluded but can impact their career advancement and ultimately their aspirations.